The Lares Trek: Where Andean Culture Meets Untouched Mountain Landscapes

 • Yanacocha, Aruray Cocha, Yurak Cocha lakes – crystal blue water, snow peaks, Instagram heaven.

-• 7 Waterfalls (Canchis Paccha) – hidden gem, feels like a secret.
+• 7 Waterfalls (Canchis Paccha) – a hidden gem, feels like a secret.

 D. OLLANTAYTAMBO (GRAND FINALE)